microsoft/onnxruntime/docs/WinRT_API.md

 The best way to use the API is to use the header files that come with the Windows SDK.

-* For Visual Studio they are included in as an optional feature.
+* For Visual Studio they are included as an optional feature.
-* For Visual Studio Code you can download them  going [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).
+* For Visual Studio Code you can download them [here](https://developer.microsoft.com/en-US/windows/downloads/windows-10-sdk/).

 This [tutorial](https://docs.microsoft.com/en-us/windows/ai/windows-ml/get-started-desktop) is a great place to get started.

-To detect if an OS already has Windows.AI.MachineLearning, you can use the [IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent) method.
-This can be called from both UWP and native apps easily.
+To detect if an OS already has Windows.AI.MachineLearning you can use the [IsApiContractPresent](https://docs.microsoft.com/en-us/uwp/api/windows.foundation.metadata.apiinformation.isapicontractpresent) method.
+This can be called from either UWP or native apps.

-If the OS does not have the runtime you need, you can then switch to use the redist binaries instead.
+If the OS does not have the runtime you need you can switch to use the redist binaries instead.

 |Release|API contract version|
 |--|--|